-“Why didn’t you just tell the people at the long-term care facility to stop giving your mother the drugs?” readers ask when I share posts like this one, this one or this one.
+“Why didn’t you just tell the people at the long-term care facility to stop giving your mother the drugs?” readers ask when I share posts like this one, this one, this one, or this one.
 Or, “Why didn’t you move her back home or to another facility?”
-The question always read more like an accusation than a real query.
+The questions always read more like accusations than real curiosity.

 “Because I wasn’t in legal control of her care,” is the short answer.
 But it was a lot more involved than that.